open-source-firmware/flat-image-tree/source/chapter1-introduction.rst

 * :numref:`Chapter %s <chapter-source-file-format>` introduces the FIT concept and describes its logical structure and standard properties. certain classes of devices and specific device types.
+* :numref:`Chapter %s <chapter-usage>` describes how FIT is used in bootloaders to handle booting Operating Systems as well as firmware.

 **Conventions Used in this Document**